paula-montano/StatsI_Fall2021/README.md

-# Repository for Stats I @ TCD in Fall 2021
+# Repository for Applied Stats I @ TCD in Fall 2021